38

 Email: n.jones“at“uea.ac.uk

-The environmental determinants of health
+The environmental determinants of physical activity in children and adults

-Formerly I worked on the DfES/DoH funded National Evaluation of Children’s Trusts.
+Previously, I worked on the DfES/DoH funded National Evaluation of Children’s Trusts.
 This study used semi-structured interviews with various professionals, questionnaire surveys and the statistical analysis of government performance indicators to determine changes in children’s services arrangements, in particular how health, education and social services work together to improve services for children and young people.

 My ESRC funded PhD research examined young people’s knowledge and perceptions of sexually transmitted diseases (STDs) and their subsequent behaviour.
 It used a mixed methods approach, consisting of two questionnaire surveys, a series of focus groups and a Q-methodology study to examine the factors influencing the STD problem in young people.